barronlroth/barronlroth.github.io/README.md

 # barronlroth.github.io
 Website using GH Pages Hosting

-this is my website
+this is my personal website

-i don't really know what i'm doing
+gh-pages branch is what is currently hosted